a2ikm/mamiya/docs/quick_start.md

 # Step `release` run when Release is required.
 Usually for restarting app process, etc.
 # Also these step declaration accepts labels for `only` and `except` key to limit agents to run on.
 # (Labels can be set by agent's configuration)
-release 'reload unicorn', only [:app] do run 'pkill', '-HUP', '-f', 'unicorn' end
+release 'reload unicorn', only: [:app] do run 'pkill', '-HUP', '-f', 'unicorn' end
 ```